0-complexity/G8_testing/functional_testing/Openvcloud/ovc_master_hosted/README.md

 You can trigger the build from [Travis website](https://travis-ci.org/0-complexity/G8_testing) or [CI-Dashboard](https://travis-dash.gig.tech/).

 #### Prerequisites
-Travis CI build uses the environment's controller to execute the tests on it, so if your environment controller doesn't have public ip you have to:
+Travis CI build uses the environment's controller to execute the tests from it, so if your environment controller doesn't have public ip you have to:
 - Install zerotier [ZeroTier](zerotier.com/network) on the controller.
 - Create zerotier network and join it.